-Category Indicative Services Provided by UNDP Estimated Cost of Providing Services Identification, Sourcing and Screening of Ideas Provide information on substantive issues in adaptation associated with the purpose of the Adaptation Fund (AF).
+Category Indicative Services 33 Provided by UNDP Estimated Cost of Providing Services 34 Identification, Sourcing and Screening of Ideas Provide information on substantive issues in adaptation associated with the purpose of the Adaptation Fund (AF).
 Engage in upstream policy dialogue related to a potential application to the AF.
-Verify soundness and potential eligibility of identified US\$ 33,236 Feasibility Assessment / Due Diligence idea for AF.
-Provide up-front guidance on converting general idea into a feasible project/programme.
-Source technical expertise in line with the scope of the US\$102,000 Review Source technical expension line with the scope of the project/programme.
+US\$ 33,236 Verify soundness and potential eligibility of identified idea for AF.
+Feasibility Provide up-front guidance on converting general idea US\$102,000 Assessment / into a feasible project/programme.
+Due Diligence Source technical expertise in line with the scope of the Review project/programme.
 Verify technical reports and project conceptualization.
 Provide detailed screening against technical, financial, social and risk criteria and provide statement of likely eligibility against AF requirements.
 Determination of execution modality and local capacity assessment of the national executing entity.
 Assist in identifying technical partners.
 Validate partner technical abilities.
 Obtain clearances from AF.
-Development & Preparation Provide technical support, backstopping and troubleshooting to convert the idea into a technically feasible and operationally viable project/programme.
+Development & Provide technical support, backstopping and US\$124,000 Preparation troubleshooting to convert the idea into a technically feasible and operationally viable project/programme.
 Source technical expertise in line with the scope of the project/programme needs.
 Verify technical reports and project conceptualization.
 Verify technical soundness, quality of preparation, and match with AF expectations.
 Negotiate and obtain clearances by AF.
-Respond to information requests, arrange revisions etc. US\$124,000 Implementation Technical support in preparing TORs and verifying expertise for technical positions.
+Respond to information requests, arrange revisions etc. Implementation Technical support in preparing TORs and verifying US\$ 307,000 expertise for technical positions.
 Provide technical and operational guidance project teams.
 Verification of technical validity / match with AF expectations of inception report.
 Provide technical information as needed to facilitate implementation of the project activities.
-US\$ 307,000

-&lt;sup>33 This is an indicative list only.
+33 This is an indicative list only.
 Actual services provided may vary and may include additional services not listed here.
 The level and volume of services provided varies according to need.
-The breakdown of estimated costs is indicative only.
+34 The breakdown of estimated costs is indicative only.

-Category Indicative Services Provided by UNDP Estimated Cost of Providing Services Provide advisory services as required.
+Category Indicative Services 33 Provided by UNDP Estimated Cost of Providing Services 34 Provide advisory services as required.
 Provide technical support, participation as necessary during project activities.
 Provide troubleshooting support if needed.
 Provide support and oversight missions as necessary.
 Provide technical monitoring, progress monitoring, validation and quality assurance throughout.
 Allocate and monitor Annual Spending Limits based on agreed work plans.
 Receipt, allocation and reporting to the AFB of financial resources.
 Oversight and monitoring of AF funds.
 Return unspent funds to AF.
 Evaluation and Reporting Provide technical support in preparing TOR and verify expertise for technical positions involving evaluation and reporting.
 Participate in briefing / debriefing.
 Verify technical validity / match with AF expectations of all evaluation and other reports Undertake technical analysis, validate results, compile lessons.
-Disseminate technical findings US\$ 102,275 Total US\$ 668, 511
+US\$ 102,275 Total Disseminate technical findings US\$ 668, 511